Draco87/Personal-Mood-Classification/README.md

 - **The Double-Edged Sword of Studying:** The impact of studying appears more complex.
 While moderate study hours may correlate with feeling "Neutral" or productive, the data suggests that very high study hours often correspond with lower-rated moods like "Tired" or "Overwhelmed."
 This indicates a potential burnout threshold.
 - **Clear Habit-Based Clustering:** The pairplot visualization showed that moods are not random.
 Days tend to group together based on habits.
 For example, days with low sleep and high study hours often form a distinct cluster under the "Low Mood" category, providing strong visual evidence of this pattern.

+> These insights highlight the tangible impact of daily habits on mood patterns and underscore the value of combining statistical and visual methods in behavioral data analysis.
 ---

 ## 🛠️ How to Use This Project